hphelion/documentation/cloudos/develop.md

  * Graffiti: http://&lt;my_server>:21071/docs/index.html

-On your cloud, replace &lt;my_server> with the server’s IP or DNS value.
+On your cloud, replace &lt;my_server> with the server's IP or DNS value.

 ## Read the API Quick Start topic